 Seed Potato Project

-Families that receive seed potatoes from the Society of St. Andrew use them to grow potatoes in their home gardens.
+Families that receive seed potatoes from the Society of St. Andrew use them to grow potatoes in their home or community gardens.
 The recipients prepare the fields, plant the seed potatoes, cultivate the crop, and harvest the produce.
 This food supplements the family diet with nutritious potatoes throughout the winter.

 The agencies we work with to distribute seed potatoes include these:

 ♦ Bland Ministries, Bland, VA

 For more information, contact: